-Our teams have all had access to tools for mental, physical and emotional wellbeing via Unmind – something we are very proud to join the rest of the Arm companies in.
+Our teams have all had access to tools for mental, physical and emotional wellbeing via Unmind – something we are very proud to join in.

 We live by candor and open communication, and believe that clear, concise and honest dialogue is essential to support everyone through these uncertain times.
 We have monthly virtual all-hands call that round up updates from all areas of the business.
 These are supplemented by Q&A feeds in Slack where all the responses are available for catch up along with recordings of these calls for those who are unavailable.
 All key field teams aim for a mix of broadcasts and regular virtual syncs, catering for multiple time zones to suit our global team.

 Transparency is also about inclusion.
 This is why I initiated a guest spot on our Leadership Team, which invites a non-executive member of our team to participate in the management discussion and decisions.
 Challenges, fresh perspectives, questions from different vantage points, all help us make sure our agile and dynamic pace more informed and robust.

 Whilst this has been a challenging time for many, we are proud that our teams have worked cross-functionally to make supporting our customers their priority.
 We conducted our GSMA SAS-SM accreditation – a process which includes an intensive audit to ensure our compliance to GSMA standards virtually.